-You can confidentially report any suspected cases of meter tampering to Calor on 01 450 5000 or metersupport@calorgas.ie been tampered with, please contact Calor on 01 450 5000 or email metersupport@calorgas.ie to arrange for the meter to be replaced.
+You can confidentially report any suspected cases of meter tampering to Calor on 1850 812 450 or metersupport@calorgas.ie

-Any information Calor has on the identity of those undertaking tampering will be passed to the relevant authorities.
+Any information Calor has on the identity of those undertaking tampering will be passed to the Gardaí.

-To ensure your safety and the safety of your family and neighbours, if your own meter has
+To ensure your safety and the safety of your family and neighbours, if your own meter has been tampered with, please contact Calor on 1850 812 450 or metersupport@calorgas.ie to arrange for the meter to be replaced.